Looking for a church to attend, a place you feel can be your spiritual home, is a special and powerful process.

 If you look across the black bar toward the top of this page, you’ll see subpages, including:

-- Find Us to help you locate us in the real world and the virtual world
+- Find Us to help you locate us in the real world and the online world

 - Programs to see the activities that take place at Ascension.